MatheusGaldinoo/MatheusGaldinoo/README.md

 💻 Welcome to my portfolio!
 Here, you can explore my public projects and get to know my journey.
 I'm fascinated by how technology can help solve problems.

-📜 Areas of Interest: Software Engineering, Task Automation, OOP
+📜 Areas of Interest: Software Engineering and Task Automation

 🧠 Education: Bachelor's in Computer Science at UFCG (in progress)